icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [`redash`](https://github.com/getredash/redash) - Connect and query your data sources, build dashboards to visualize data and share them with your company.

-- [Metabase](https://github.com/metabase/metabase) - Metabase is an open source solution to explore and visualize data and supports lots of databases.
+- [Metabase](https://github.com/metabase/metabase) - An open source solution to explore and visualize data and supports lots of databases.

 - [Apache Superset](https://github.com/apache/incubator-superset) - Enterprise-ready business intelligence web application.